conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 > - Septemba
 > - Octoba
 > - Novemba
-> - Decemba"
+> - Decemba

-You get a tirade of similar complaints from French, Spanish, Russian, Swede ...
+You get a tirade of similar complaints from French, Spanish, Russian, Swedish...

 Version 4 is released to address this problem.
-It accepts a country code to control how to display the date data.
+It accepts a country code to control how the date is displayed.

 ```vbnet
 ' Original version - v1